Harry388/vue-dialog-src/README.md

 # Vue 3 Dialog Box

-A simple customisable dialog box plugin for vue 3
+A simple and customisable dialog box plugin for vue 3

 ## Installation